4 Ways Parents Can Help Their Kids Become Better Students and Actually Love to Learn

 When given math homework, her mom knows that numbers need to be more than figures on a piece of paper.

-Christine needs tangible items like blocks, or something to get her hands on in a three dimensional way.
+Christine (kinesthetic) needs tangible items like blocks or something to get her hands on in a three-dimensional way.

-Now that we recognize our children’s unique learning styles, their natural talents, we can find simple and everyday ways to structure learning environments and homework so that they can actually love to learn.
+Now that we recognize our children’s unique learning styles and natural talents, we can help them by structuring learning environments and homework so they can actually love learning.

 Tips for structuring homework and learning based on kid’s innate strengths: